-This program enriches classroom teaching at Loyola by providing funds for materials needed to develop a new course, to improve a course, or to support a presentation of a course ($750 maximum or $1,200 maximum for joint proposals).
+This program enriches classroom teaching at Loyola by providing funds for materials needed to develop a new course, to improve a course, or to support a presentation of a course.
 Proposals might include (but are not limited to) materials such as the purchase or rental of films, slides, tapes, books, computer software, or other materials essential to the successful presentation of a course and which are not available from the University or its library.
+This program does not fund the development of new courses, nor does it provide honoraria for guest lecturers within courses.
+The maximum award for this proposal is $750; teachers of the same course or courses with similiar interests may submit a combined proposal with a $1200 limit.
 Ordinarily, no more than five of these grants are awarded in a given year.

 Requests for funding above these limits may be considered on the basis of the quality and creativity of the proposal.